geelen/glenmaddern.com/src/lib/articles/css-modules.md

 ## Step 1.
 Local by default.

-In CSS Modules, each file is compiled separately so you can use simple class selectors with generic names—you don't need to worry about polluting the global scope.
+In CSS Modules, each file is compiled separately so you can use simple class selectors with generic names — you don't need to worry about polluting the global scope.
 Let's say we were building a simple submit button with the following 4 states.

 <div className={styles.examples.block}>
   <div className={styles.examples.element}>